SenseLogic/CIBYL/README.md

 *   a block starts by `{` and ends by `}`
 *   a `do` block starts its own line

-If the `--replace` option is used, identifiers defined in the provided dictionaries are replaced by their definition.
+If the `--replace` option is used, one or several dictionaries can be used to change the program keywords and identifiers.

 ```ruby
 method : def